pantheon-systems/documentation/source/_docs/domains.md

 Pantheon's www-redirection service will automatically redirect requests to the www subdomain for sites served with HTTP.
 To serve the site from the `www` subdomain with HTTPS, we recommend [redirecting to a common domain](/docs/redirects/#redirect-to-a-common-domain).

 ### Serving Sites from Bare Domains
-To serve your site from the bare domain, [enable HTTPS](/docs/enable-https/) then create the recommended DNS entries at the domain's DNS provider using the provided destinations from the Site Dashboard.
+To serve your site from the bare domain, [enable HTTPS](/docs/enable-https/) then add the recommended DNS entries at the domain's DNS provider using the provided destinations from the Site Dashboard.
 Once configured, [redirect incoming requests](/docs/redirects#redirect-from-www-to-the-bare-domain) to the bare domain via `settings.php` or `wp-config.php` to prevent problematic session handling and improve SEO.

 As an alternative to enabling HTTPS, you can use CNAME flattening to serve the site from the bare domain with HTTP or configure [CloudFlare's free Universal SSL service](/docs/guides/cloudflare-enable-https/):